Skip to content

 Your Name Walking Tour with a Guide

 A local guide takes you to every filming location from Your Name, explains the scene references, and helps you recreate the iconic photos.
-The walking route covers Suga Shrine, Shinjuku, and Yotsuya in about 2.5 hours.
+Coverage spans Suga Shrine, Shinjuku, and Yotsuya in about 2.5 hours.
+Find Your Name Tours on GetYourGuide

 Related Guides